Convention & Exhibition Centre

 - create an architectural landmark for Central Geelong and the waterfront

 - promote the region to potential employees and investors

 - provide a boost to regional tourism – 39 per cent of conference delegates return to a region with their family.

 What has been committed

-- committed funding towards a Geelong Convention & Exhibition Centre through the Geelong City Deal
+- $140 million towards a Geelong Convention & Exhibition Centre through the Geelong City Deal

-- declared the Convention Centre’s redevelopment as a ‘strategic project’, requiring it to use 90 per cent local content under the Victorian Government’s Local Jobs First policy
+- the Convention Centre’s redevelopment to be a ‘strategic project’, requiring it to use 90 per cent local content under the Victorian Government’s Local Jobs First policy

 The Federal Government has committed: